weaveworks/weave-gitops-private/docs/adrs/0011-oss-enterprise-business-model-into-code-bases.md

 In terms of code bases,
 - There is no hard requirement on having paid addons as closed source

+//TODO add other context notes

+As we dont have a known record for the translations of the previous requirements into codebases.
+This ADR tries to look back to the decision to record the context and consequences so it is visible to anyone.

 ## Decision

 At the back of our needs OSS / Enterprise, it was decided to have two code bases: